Table of Contents:

 Controlling this dark period is very important and all light leaks should be prevented, as interruptions to the dark period have been associated with hermaphroditism in female plants, causing the production of pollen sacs.

-The flowering cycle typically takes 8-9 weeks before flowers have matured, reaching ideal cannabinoid and terpene levels.
+The flowering cycle typically takes eight to nine weeks before flowers have matured, reaching ideal cannabinoid and terpene levels.
 The concentration of oils is most prevalent in buds near the top of the canopy and reduces in potency closer to the base of the plant as well as in the leaves.

 These lower potency sugar leaves and popcorn buds are ideal candidates for trim and extraction.
 To maximize the canopy, techniques like screen of green method and scrogging (SCROG) have been used to support the weight of the buds and create more colas using supports fashioned with netting, typically using multiple layers.